 Deciding to embrace an agile process is one thing.
-Redirecting and refocusing your organization to implement and accept it is quite another.
+Implementing agile and redirecting your organization to accept it is quite another.

 If you’re tasked with bringing an agile process into an organization, you already know how challenging that task promises to be.
 Whether you’re operating from a project management office (PMO), a project portfolio management office (PPMO), or you’re just starting to put those standards into place, you and your staff are probably more familiar with a traditional waterfall style of project management and development.

-As you can imagine, changes like these are not just procedural, they’re cultural.
+As you can imagine, changes like these are not just procedural; they’re cultural.
 That’s why getting your organization to embrace an agile process such as Scrum requires buy-in from every level of your company.
-None of your new agile methods will help if you fail to drive home the culture, too.
+None of your new agile methods will help if you fail to drive home the culture at the same time.

 What You’ll Need to Embrace Agile

 If you plan on leading a smooth transition to agile, you’ll need: